[Webinar] Comparative Cancer Cell Panel Profiling of Recently Approved Kinase Inhibitors

 Cancer cell panel profiling is the parallel testing of compounds on a large panel of cancer cell lines.
 By correlating drug sensitivity with genomic information of the cell lines, novel predictive drug response biomarkers can be identified.

-In this webinar, Dr. Guido Zaman, managing director, and Jeffrey Kooijman, bioinformatician at NTRC, present the cancer cell panel profiling of all twenty kinase inhibitors approved for clinical use in cancer therapy between 2018 and 2020, as NTRC scientists have done previously for all FDA approved kinase inhibitors through May 20182,3.
-The webinar focuses on a comparison of cancer cell panel profiles of the newly approved kinase inhibitors to clinical stage and preclinical competitors.
-In addition, the researchers present how predictive drug response markers were identified for patient stratification, which were used to determine the targeting of hot spot cancer mutations.
+In this webinar, Dr. Guido Zaman (Managing Director & Head of Biology) and Jeffrey Kooijman (Bioinformatician) of NTRC, present the cancer cell panel and biochemical profiling of twenty kinase inhibitors approved for clinical use in cancer therapy between 2018 and 2020.
+The data presented today builds on the previous work that NTRC scientists have done for all FDA-approved kinase inhibitors up to 2018.2,3 This webinar focuses on the comparison of cellular and biochemical inhibition profiles of the newly approved kinase inhibitors and those of previously approved or clinical stage competitors.
+In addition, the speakers present how predictive drug response markers were identified for patient stratification and drug repurposing.

 What You Will Learn: